 There isn’t a huge difference between the features offered by Visa and Mastercard, as most of your card features will largely depend on the issuer.
-However, it always helps to compare since there are a few small differences between cards from each.
+However, it always helps to compare your Visa and Mastercard options since there are a few small differences.

 As one of the largest credit card networks available in the US, you’re likely to find a Mastercard credit card that’s right for your needs.